naveedus/aimailsupport/README.md

 \* To use them, it is necessary to create an account on the respective platforms and enable an API access key. <u>Usage fees apply</u>; for more details, please refer to the respective websites.

-**ATTENTION 1**: The services offered by Groq Cloud include the option to use a free plan, albeit with low rate limits on requests.
+**ATTENTION 1**: The services offered by Groq Cloud and Mistral AI include the option to use a free plan, albeit with low rate limits on requests.
 **ATTENTION 2**: Unlike other LLM models, LM Studio and Ollama allows you to run open-source models directly on your own PC, with no additional costs and maximum privacy, as everything is executed locally.
 The downside is that this requires *SIGNIFICANT* hardware resources.